 What Do They Teach?

-This article is a companion article to How Do They Teach? which discusses what goes on in private school classrooms.
-This article explores the academics and other material which schools actually teach.
+This article is a companion article to How Do They Teach?, which discusses what goes on in private school classrooms.
+This article explores the academics and other material that schools teach.

-When we parents first start thinking about sending our children to private school, one of the first questions which comes to mind is the teaching content.
+When we parents start thinking about sending our children to private schools, one of the first questions that comes to mind is the teaching content.
 What exactly will the schools you are looking at teach?
-Obviously, with thousands of private schools, I cannot address all the permutations and variations which exist.
-So I thought it might make sense for us to look at several educational approaches and methods and see what they teach.
-That will at least give you a starting point for some in-depth exploration of what they are teaching at schools you might be interested in.
+Obviously, with thousands of private schools, I cannot address all the permutations and variations.
+So, I thought it might make sense to look at several educational approaches and methods and see what they teach.
+That will at least give you a starting point for some in-depth exploration of what they teach at schools you might be interested in.

 Toddler

-The wee ones won't be at school for very long on a daily basis.
+The wee ones won't be at school for very long daily.
 Apart from that, the teachers will create a rich environment to peak a child's interests.
-Development of fine and gross motor skills are a focus as are language and speech skills.
+The development of fine and gross motor skills, as well as language and speech skills, are a focus.

 Prekindergarten

 Most prekindergarten programs focus on preparing their students for kindergarten.
-Look for the development of motor skills and teaching children how to socialize.
-Also, look for play-based lessons and an emphasis on collaboration and teamwork and listening.
+Look for the development of motor skills and teach children how to socialize.
+Also, look for play-based lessons with an emphasis on collaboration, teamwork, and listening.
 Building on the excitement of discovery is another component in the prekindergarten teacher's portfolio of skills.
 Children learn by doing.
-Your child should have lots to do balanced of course with snacks and quiet times.
+Your child should have lots to do balanced, of course, with snacks and quiet times.

 Here is how one teacher approaches teaching her preschool class.

 Remember that so much depends on the teachers and how they teach.
 The one red flag I would recommend looking for is an overly doctrinaire or rigid approach to anything in the classroom, except the children's safety, of course.
-I had a grandson who was miserable in his preschool for precisely that reason: the rigid, inflexible teacher who literally did not follow the child.
+I had a grandson who was miserable in his preschool for precisely that reason: the rigid, inflexible teacher who did not follow the child.
 We have all had a difficult teacher in the upper grades.
 But in preschool?
 That's unacceptable.
 You know your child.
-Make absolutely certain that the preschool which you are considering offers teaching which matches your needs and your child's requirements.
+Make certain that the preschool that you are considering offers teaching that matches your needs and your child's requirements.

 Kindergarten through Grade 6

 Expect to find the foundations of the core subjects being laid in kindergarten.
-Language arts, mathematics, science, and social studies are the academic containers if you will which teachers begin to delve into with kindergarten students.
+Language arts, mathematics, science, and social studies are the academic containers, if you will, that teachers begin to delve into with kindergarten students.
 The approaches and content will vary from school to school.
 So keep that in mind as you explore your options.
-Here is a look at what goes on in a Waldorf class.

-Classical Christian schools offer a curriculum based on the Trivium which is a classical approach to education.
+Classical Christian schools offer a curriculum based on the Trivium, which is a classical approach to education.
 Grammar, logic, and rhetoric are components of that method.

 Progressive schools do not teach to a test.
 They take the view that children need to explore subjects rather than merely consume facts.
 Critical thinking skills and project-based learning are part of this approach.